paypal/Illuminator/README.md

 pod "Illuminator"
 ```

-## Author
+## Authors

 kviksilver, berceg@paypal.com
+Ian Katz, ifreecarve@gmail.com

 ## License

-Illuminator is available under the MIT license.
-See the LICENSE file for more info.
+Illuminator is available under the Apache 2.0 license.
+See the LICENSE.txt file for more info.